pd-externals/tclpd/README.txt

  Tcl for Pd
  ==========

-This library allows to to write externals for Pd using the Tcl language.
+This library allows one to write externals for Pd using the Tcl language.
 It wraps quite closely the pd API (m_pd.h, plus some private functions)

 Also a library of Tcl helper functions is provided.
 It is not mandatory to use